Jira Integration

 - Automatically connect to the correct Jira based on the current project

-Personal Jira Settings
+Global Jira Settings

-What are Personal Settings?
+What are Global Settings?

 How to Configure